-Anyone who suffers damage to his/her health as a result of a violent crime committed against himself/herself or against a relative is entitled to compensation under the Crime Victims' Compensation Act.
+Anyone who suffers damage to his/her health as a result of a violent crime committed against himself/herself or against a relative is entitled to compensation under the Crime Victims' Compensation Act [PDF, 351KB] .

 Anyone who becomes victim of an intentional act of violence within the territory of the Federal Republic of Germany and suffers health damage as a result is entitled to file for compensation.
 The same goes for the surviving dependents of anyone who died as a result of a violent act.
 Under certain conditions, foreign nationals are also entitled to victims' compensation.

-The aim of the law is to compensate for the health and economic consequences caused by acts of violence.
+The aim is to compensate for the health and economic consequences caused by such acts of violence.

-Following an amendment to the Crime Victims' Compensation Act in 2009, victims may also be entitled to compensation and assistance if the violent act was committed abroad.
+Following an amendment to the Crime Victims' Compensation Act in 2009, victims may also be entitled to compensation if the violent crime was committed abroad.

 What is a violent crime?